json-api/json-api/format/index.md

 * `relationships`: a "relationships object" describing relationships between the resource and other JSON API resources.
 * `links`: a [links object][links] containing links related to the resource.
-* `meta`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.
+* `meta`: a [meta] object containing non-standard meta-information about a resource that can not be represented as an attribute or relationship.

 Here's how an article (i.e. a resource of type "articles") might appear in a document: